Our Work: Angel Fund

 People who face mental health challenges, along with their families, pay a price when it comes to dealing with the stigma of mental health challenges and the emotional roller coaster they often face.
 There is no “jump rope for depression” or “bake sale for obsessive-compulsive disorder.”

-Here are some examples of how the Angel Fund makes a difference.
+How the Angel Fund makes a difference

 Many times, parents who are either bringing a child to treatment or picking their child up upon discharge may only request a room for a single night.
 A slightly longer stay may be needed for a recently discharged patient who is waiting to get into a sober living house.